-In the follow-up visits, Dr. R. Dishakjian will carefully monitor your progress ensuring a smooth, rapid healing process and the best possible cosmetically appealing outcome.
+In the follow-up visits, whether you receive additional treatments or not, Dr. R. Dishakjian will carefully monitor your progress ensuring a smooth, rapid healing process and the best possible cosmetically appealing outcome.

-Please go to before and after spider vein sclerotherapy picture gallery to have an idea on the range of veins we treat at our vein clinic and the treatment outcome you can expect.
+Please visit our before and after spider vein sclerotherapy picture gallery to have an idea on the range of veins we treat at our vein clinic and the treatment outcome you can expect.

 Once Dr. Dishakjian clearly sees the problematic veins, he will use a very fine needle and sequentially inject a sclerosing solution right into the veins.
 In a few minutes, the injected areas will appear a little swollen, raised, sometimes red or blue, like a bruise.

-In the hands of experienced vein doctors, like Dr. Dishakjian, the discomfort of vein treatment by means of sclerotherapy is minimal or at least easily tolerable for the vast majority of patients.
+In the hands of experienced vein doctors, such as Dr. Dishakjian, the discomfort of vein treatment by means of sclerotherapy is minimal or at least easily tolerable for the vast majority of patients.

 Dr. Dishakjian starts spider vein laser removal with the application of a potent numbing cream on the area to be treated.
 After 45 minutes, and just before treatment, Dr. Dishakjian removes the cream and covers your eyes with protective goggles.
 He then starts directing the laser beam on the spider veins until they vanish.